Table of Contents

 Source – Statista

-Some Interesting Numbers – Fitness App Market is projected to reach USD 30.63 Billion by 2030, growing at a CAGR of 21.5%, According to Straits Research.
+The wearable medical devices market or Fitness app market is projected to reach USD 30.63 Billion by 2030, growing at a CAGR of 21.5%, According to Straits Research.
 The Global mHealth Apps Market size & share revenue is anticipated to increase from USD 10 billion in 2019 at a 40% annual CAGR growth during the forecast period of 2021–2026 to reach USD 105.4 billion by 2026, according to Facts and Factors market research analysis.
 Grand View Research estimates that the global market for mHealth apps was worth USD 40.05 billion in 2020 and is projected to increase at a CAGR of 17.7% from 2021 to 2028.
-According to Statista, the market for medication adherence apps in the United States will be worth over 3.5 billion dollars by 2025. |
+According to Statista, the market for medication adherence apps in the United States will be worth over 3.5 billion dollars by 2025.

-1. Improving patient care
+1. Improving Patient Care

-Continuous monitoring
+Continuous Monitoring

 Wearable devices can continuously monitor a patient’s vital signs and alert healthcare professionals if there are any concerning changes.
 This can help identify potential issues early on and prevent serious complications.

-Disease management
+Disease Management

 Wearable devices can help patients manage chronic conditions such as diabetes, heart disease, and asthma by providing real-time feedback and alerts to help them make lifestyle changes.

-Medication adherence
+Medication Adherence

 Wearable devices can help patients remember to take their medications on time, ensuring that they receive the full benefits of their treatment.